RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 **SIMD** stands for **S**ingle **I**nstruction, **M**ultiple **D**ata.
 It's a powerful feature built into modern CPUs.
 At its core, SIMD allows the CPU to perform the same operation on multiple pieces of data *at the same time*, with a single instruction.

-Think of a cashier at a grocery store.
+Consider a cashier at a grocery store.
 A traditional CPU core operates like a cashier scanning items one by one.
-This is a **scalar** operation (one instruction processes one piece of data).
+This is a **scalar** operation, where one instruction processes one piece of data.

 ```
 Scalar Operation (One by one)